beeware/toga/docs/reference/style/pack.rst

 **Initial value:** The platform default background color

+Set the background color for the object being rendered.

+Some objects may not use the value.

 ``text_align``
 --------------

 **Values:** ``left`` | ``right`` | ``center`` | ``justify``

 **Initial value:** ``left`` if ``text_direction`` is ``ltr``; ``right`` if ``text_direction`` is ``rtl``

+Defines the alignment of text in the object being rendered.

 ``text_direction``
 ------------------